On the prehistory of growth of groups

 then $\Gamma$ is approximately finite.
 In particular, finitely generated groups of polynomial growth are approximately finite.

 To define approximate finiteness, consider actions of countable groups on non-atomic standard probability spaces by measure preserving transformations.
 Two such actions of $\Gamma_1$ on $X_1$ and $\Gamma_2$ on $X_2$ are orbit equivalent if there exists a measure preserving Borel isomorphism $f \ \colon X_1 \to X_2$ such that $f(\Gamma_1 x)$ coincides with the orbit $\Gamma_2 f(x)$ for almost all $x$ in $X_1$.
-Consider some ergodic measure preserving action $\beta$ of the infinite cyclic group $\Z$ on a non-atomic standard probability space (for example a Bernoulli action).
+Consider some ergodic measure preserving action of the infinite cyclic group $\Z$ on a non-atomic standard probability space; a basic example is the Bernoulli shift action $\beta$ of $\Z$ on $(\Z / 2\Z)^\Z$.
 A countable group $\Gamma$ is approximately finite in the sense of Dye if, for every ergodic measure preserving action $\alpha$ of $\Gamma$ on a non-atomic probability space $X$, the actions $\alpha$ and $\beta$ are orbit equivalent.

 It is now known that an infinite countable group is approximately finite if and only if it is amenable \cite{OrWe--80, Hjor--05}.